coder/coder/docs/templates/resource-persistence.md

 ## 🛡 Bulletproofing

-Even if your persistent resource depends exclusively on static IDs, a change to the `name` format or other attributes would cause Terraform to rebuild the resource.
+Even if your persistent resource depends exclusively on immutable IDs, a change to the `name` format or other attributes would cause Terraform to rebuild the resource.

 You can prevent Terraform from recreating a resource under any circumstance by setting the [`ignore_changes = all` directive in the